 Mrs L Lightbody BA

-Jemma graduated from the University of Liverpool (French and Hispanic Studies) and moved to Lancaster in 2011 to take on the role of Spanish Co-ordinator.
-Prior to joining LRGS, she taught for five years and was Head of Subject for three.
+Head of Spanish.
+Jemma graduated from the University of Liverpool (French and Hispanic Studies).
+Prior to joining us, she taught for five years and was Head of Subject for three.
 She has run lots of trips in the past and since joining LRGS has now organised trips for Lower and Middle School to Barcelona and the Spanish Exchange for GCSE and A-level pupils.
 She enjoys doing practical lessons when possible such as Spanish cookery.
 She used to live and work as an English assistant in Logrono in La Rioja Spain, she loves swimming and badminton and also teaches French.

 Modern Languages 11+

 At Key Stage 3, all boys are taught French in their form groups, thus creating mixed ability teaching sets.
 Pupils are encouraged to take responsibility for their own learning and to support set work with independent study.
-When starting French at the beginning of the First Year, each pupil should purchase their own French dictionary (available at the school shop).
+When starting French at the beginning of Year 7, each pupil should purchase their own French dictionary (available at the school shop).
 Dictionaries are also required for when students embark on their second language.

-Pupils have formal examinations at the end of November and in the summer term but teachers carry out ongoing assessment throughout the year.
+Pupils have formal examinations in the summer term but teachers carry out ongoing assessment throughout the year.
 Below is an outline of the topics covered in each of the three years.

 The curriculum is creative and imaginative, being comprised of a series of cross-curricular topic areas such as ‘The planets and space’ (cf. science) and ‘Festivals’ (cf. Religious Studies).
 It is designed to cater for the individual needs of the child, building on the linguistic skills and knowledge acquired at primary school.
 Provision for students who have no prior experience of a Modern Language is also incorporated into the course to ensure that they quickly achieve the same standards as their peers.
 By the end of Year 7 most pupils can understand and use the past (perfect), present and future (aller + infinitive) tenses.